krishna-xebia/krishna-iac/README.md

-Elastic BeanStalk template for configuration  RUBY application with high availabliliy feature and high scalibility feature.
+Elastic BeanStalk template for Ruby application with high availabliliy and high scalibility feature.

-It will auto deploy when we pushed build on github.
+It will auto deploy every commit on github.

-All infra is setup under the VPC layer
+All infra is setup under the AWS VPC layer

+Autoscalling group configured with multi A-Z

+Scalling rule

+    CPU Load  <= 70%  will increase node
+    CPU Load >=10% will decrease node

+Using 2 A-z for HA application 1a and 1c